CBaier33/sitemap/README.md

 ```

 To avoid potential bugs, include "https://www" when you specify a url.
+Because different sites often link back to the home page, there is the danger of infinite loops. use `-depth` to adjust the throroughness of the DFS seach (default 10).
 Use `-v` to get a hierarchical print of all the pages and their children.